State legislature (United States): Sessions

 During a legislative session, the legislature considers matters introduced by its members or submitted by the governor.
 Businesses and other special interest organizations often lobby the legislature to obtain beneficial legislation, defeat unfavorably perceived measures, or influence other legislative action.
-A legislature also approves the state's operating and capital budgets, which may begin as a legislative proposal or a submission by the governor.
+A legislature also approves the state's operating and capital budgets, which may begin as a legislative proposal or submission by the governor.

 In most states, a new state legislature convenes in January of the odd-numbered year after the election of members to the larger chamber.
 The period during which the legislature remains in session varies by state.
 In states where the legislature is considered part-time, a session may last several months; where the legislature is considered full-time, the session may last all year, with periodic breaks for district work.

-Some states have varying lengths for odd-numbered and even-numbered years, or allow for a fixed number of either legislative or calendar days.
-Georgia for example, allows only 40 legislative days per year, and Wyoming allows 60 legislative days per term and no more than 40 per one calendar year.
-Whereas in Michigan, New Jersey, New York (in odd-numbered years), Ohio, Pennsylvania and Wisconsin (in odd-numbered years), the sessions usually last all year.
+Some states have varying lengths for odd and even-numbered years, or allow for fixed numbers of either legislative or calendar days.
+Georgia for example, allows only 40 legislative days per year, and Wyoming allows 60 legislative days per term, and no more than 40 per calendar year, whereas in Michigan, New Jersey, New York (in odd-numbered years), Ohio, Pennsylvania and Wisconsin (in odd-numbered years), the sessions usually last all year.

 Four state legislatures – Montana, Nevada, North Dakota and Texas – meet only biennially.
 In the early 1960s, only 19 legislatures met annually, but by the mid-1970s, it had increased to 41.
 The latest legislature to switch to annual sessions was Oregon in 2011, following a voter-approved ballot measure.

-Many state legislators meet every year at the National Conference of The Council of State Governments (CSG), headquartered in Lexington, Kentucky, with offices in Washington, DC; New York City; Chicago; Atlanta; and Sacramento, and at the annual meetings of CSG's regions, The Southern Legislative Conference, The Midwestern Legislative Conference, the Eastern Regional Conference and CSG West, and at the Legislative Summit of the National Conference of State Legislatures, which is headquartered in Denver, Colorado and has a lobbying office in Washington, D.C.
+Many state legislators meet every year at the National Conference of The Council of State Governments (CSG), headquartered in Lexington, Kentucky, with offices in Washington, DC, New York City, Chicago, Atlanta, and Sacramento, and at the annual meetings of CSG's regions, The Southern Legislative Conference, The Midwestern Legislative Conference, the Eastern Regional Conference and CSG West, and the Legislative Summit of the National Conference of State Legislatures, which is headquartered in Denver, Colorado, and has a lobbying office in Washington, D.C.

 Additionally, privately funded organizations with ideological leanings have annual meetings attracting many legislators.
-These include the American Legislative Exchange Council (ALEC), a conservative organization, and the State Innovation Exchange (SIX), its progressive counterpart.
+These include the American Legislative Exchange Council (ALEC), a conservative organization, and State Innovation Exchange (SIX), its progressive counterpart.